seagle0128/doom-modeline/README.md

 1. How to display icons correctly?

    [all-the-icons](https://github.com/domtronn/all-the-icons.el) are necessary.
-   Run `M-x all-the-icons-install-fonts` to install the resource fonts.
+   Then run `M-x all-the-icons-install-fonts` to install the resource fonts.
    On Windows, the fonts should be installed manually. `all-the-icons` only support GUI.
 If you don't like color icons, `(setq all-the-icons-color-icons nil)` to disable it.
 Please refer to [all-the-icons.el](https://github.com/domtronn/all-the-icons.el) for details.